experimentech/Lilith-AI/docs/SUCCESS_LEARNING_COMPLETE.md

 3. **Success tracker learns effectiveness** (what works)
    - Records conversation outcomes
    - Boosts successful patterns for future queries
-   - No need to modify BNN parameters
+   - No need to modify BioNN parameters

 4. **"Learning to use the index"** ✓
    - Not memorizing facts (closed book)